Yusuffrih/Simons-Piano-Game/README.md

 * Footer Elements: #212121 - Black

 #### Icons
-I used some music icons to the heading to add some design to the page and keep with the music theme.
+I used some music icons in the heading to add some design to the page and keep with the music theme.

 I used two icons in the footer.
 One for the Github logo & one for the dark mode logo.